Christopher Morel Player Props: Cubs vs. Reds

 Christopher Morel At The Plate

-- Morel is hitting .333 with three doubles, nine home runs and three walks.
+- Morel is hitting .317 with three doubles, nine home runs and four walks.

-- In 93.3% of his 15 games this season, Morel has picked up at least one hit.
-He's also had five multi-hit games.

-- Morel has driven home a run in 10 games this season (66.7%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on one occasion..
+- In 10 games this season (62.5%), Morel has picked up an RBI, and in four of those games (25.0%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- In 80.0% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (26.7%).
+- He has scored in 12 of 16 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.